srilq/stef/README.md

 ## What do do

-Run `npm install` and `npm run dev -- -o` to serve the site locally and open it in a browser.
+Run `npm install` and `npm run dev` to serve the site locally and open it in a browser.

 Run `npm run` to list all of the scripts in this boy.